 |---|---|---|

-Learn more about SD Mines tuition and fees.
+Find out more about South Dakota Mines tuition and fees.

 The following table and chart show the ethnic background for students who recently graduated from South Dakota School of Mines and Technology with a bachelor’s in computer & information sciences.